munificent/journal/asset/post/2010-08-31-type-checking-a-dynamic-language.md

 In a dynamic language, classes and types are just another thing you can create by executing statements, at any point in the life of a program.
-Since there's no type-checking anyway, it makes sense to give the user this freedom, even though in practice most classes are created at the top-level in a fairly static fashion.
+Since there's no type checking anyway, it makes sense to give the user this freedom, even though in practice most classes are created at the top-level in a fairly static fashion.